CAUTION: This story's plot is linear. If you like mysteries, then this is not for you. You were warned.

 They were still in Megas, they were travelling at high speed, and they were about to be teleported.
 The often-ignored laws of physics were about to get their sweet revenge.

 The blue light ensnared Megas, wrapping itself around the futuristic mech until it was fully enclosed.
-In a bright and wonderous flash that echoed the Guardsman's explosion behind them, the stolen prototype vanished from Lunarian airspace.
+In a bright and wondrous flash that echoed the Guardsman's disproportionate explosion behind them, the stolen prototype vanished from Lunarian airspace.

 "I am sorry, Lady Yorihime, Lady Toyohime.
 I realize that you wanted to indulge their curiosity, but- - -"